The education of

 scholarship or grant.

-must include the amount as prize winnings on their tax return unless the prize
+contest must include the amount as prize winnings on their tax return unless

-scholarships received from the Department of Veterans Affairs, National Health
+Payments, or scholarships received from the Department of Veterans Affairs,

-Services Corps Scholarship Programs or by the Armed Forces Health Professions
+National Health Services Corps Scholarship Programs or by the Armed Forces

-Scholarship and Financial Assistance Program are not included in income.
+Health Professions Scholarship and Financial Assistance Program are not

 Student Loan Interest Deduction